CSE498/cse498.github.io/index.md

 | **Participation Questions** | 6 points |
 | **TOTAL**          | 100 points |

-Each area is important: If you get fewer than half the points in any single category, that is grounds for receiving a zero as a final course grade.
-You will need 90 of the 100 possible points to guarantee a 4.0, 85 points for 3.5, 80 points for 3.0, 75 points for 2.5, 70 points for 2.0, 65 points for 1.5, and 60 points for 1.0.
+Each area is important: If you get fewer than half the points in any single category, that is grounds for receiving a zero as a final course grade. <!--- You will need 90 of the 100 possible points to guarantee a 4.0, 85 points for 3.5, 80 points for 3.0, 75 points for 2.5, 70 points for 2.0, 65 points for 1.5, and 60 points for 1.0.-->
 You will need 90 of the 100 possible points to guarantee a 4.0, 86 points for 3.5, 82 points for 3.0, 78 points for 2.5, 74 points for 2.0, 70 points for 1.5, and 66 points for 1.0.
+I do reserve the right to adjust these numbers (almost certainly in your favor) to account for an unexpected challenges during the semester.

 ### [Project](projects.html)
 You will work in a group on a semester-long project.
 You may earn up to 45 points this way, based on both consistent progress and the quality of the final product.
 Your final project grade will be based on three main factors: Functionality (Meeting the project goals), Code Quality (Consistent style, documentation, function modularity, file layout, test coverage, etc.), and your Individual Contributions (Teammate ratings, info in weekly progress reports, and git logs).